¿Por qué no te callas?: Incident

 At the meeting on 10 November 2007, Chávez repeatedly interrupted Zapatero to call Zapatero's predecessor, José María Aznar, a "fascist" and "less human than snakes", and accuse Aznar of having supported a failed coup d'état aimed at removing Chávez from power.
 Zapatero had earlier irritated Chávez by suggesting that Latin America needed to attract more foreign capital to combat its "chronic, deepening poverty", and claimed that Chávez's policies scared investors out of Latin America.

 Chávez's attacks became so strong that Zapatero rose to Aznar's defence, even though he had been severely critical of Aznar in the past.
 Zapatero pointed out that Aznar had been democratically elected and was "a legitimate representative of the Spanish people".

 Although organizers switched off Chávez's microphone, he continued to interrupt as Zapatero defended Aznar.
 Juan Carlos leaned forward, turned towards Chávez, and said, "¿Por qué no te callas?"
 The King's rebuke received applause from the general audience.
 He addressed Chávez using the familiar form of "you" (in Latin American Spanish, tú and te are usually used in informal chat, among young people or when addressing close friends, family, or children, and can be perceived as insulting when used in other circumstances.
 However, in European Spanish the use of "tú" is more extended and considered the standard).
 Shortly thereafter, he left the hall, as Nicaraguan President Daniel Ortega accused Spain of intervention in his country's elections and complained about the presence of Spanish energy companies in Nicaragua.
 The incident was unprecedented, as never before had the King displayed such anger in public.

 For the King, the incident was part of an annus horribilis for the royal image, according to the Chilean newspaper La Nación.
 The New York Times argued that the incident exposed "the unendingly complicated relations between Spain and its former colonies".

 Reaction

 After the events at the summit, Hugo Chávez made statements against King Juan Carlos I, questioning his democratic legitimacy, and whether he knew about and endorsed the attempted coup d'état in Venezuela in 2002.
-Chávez defended his accusations against Aznar, arguing that prohibiting criticism of an elected official such as Aznar would be similar to prohibiting criticism of Hitler.
+Chávez defended his accusations against Aznar, arguing that prohibiting criticism of an elected official such as Aznar would be similar to prohibiting criticism of Adolf Hitler.
 He stated that he would revise Venezuela's position towards Spain and increase surveillance of the activities of Spanish companies in Venezuela, where Spain had been the main investor and trade partner in the last decade.

 The Spanish government showed appreciation for the reaction of the King and for Zapatero's defense of the dignity of Spanish elected representatives like Aznar.